 Avalanche or Snowball?

-Choosing a method to pay down your debt can be even more important than how much money you have to do it with.
+Choosing a debt payoff method can be even more important than how much money you have to pay them off with.

-To help you to choose which debt payoff method is best and to demonstrate how these systems work, we have created a very simple case study to show how having the same amount of debt and the same spare cash to pay it off with each month can have vastly different outcomes depending on HOW you decide to go about it.
+To help you to choose which debt payoff method is best and to demonstrate how these systems work, we have created a very simple case study to show how having the same amount of debt and the same spare cash to pay it off with each month can have vastly different outcomes depending whether you choose the debt snowball or the debt avalanche.

 In this example we are going to look at 3 people; Bob, Sally and Selina who by absolute coincidence have exactly the same amount of debt over the same 2 credit cards and each one of them can spare $500 per month to improve their financial situation.